 How to Apply to Become a Participating Retailer

-The San Joaquin Valley Air Pollution Control District is seeking applications from interested hearth retailers located in the San Joaquin Valley Air Basin (SJVAB) that wish to participate in the Burn Cleaner Wood Stove Change-out Program as a contracted retailer.
+The San Joaquin Valley Air Pollution Control District is seeking applications from interested hearth retailers located in the San Joaquin Valley Air Basin (SJVAB) that wish to participate in the Fireplace & Woodstove Change-Out Program as a contracted retailer.
 Contracted retailers assist this voucher program by selling eligible new and cleaner-burning devices to San Joaquin Valley residents.

 Residential Wood Smoke Reduction Program

-If you purchased a new certified wood or pellet device through the Burn Cleaner Program, take advantage of more burn days by registering your device.
+If you purchased a new certified wood or pellet device through the Fireplace & Woodstove Change-Out Program, take advantage of more burn days by registering your device.

 The most recent amendments to the District's Rule 4901 requires stricter residential wood-burning curtailments for three counties considered "Hot Spot" areas in the San Joaquin Valley: Madera, Fresno, and the Valley Air Basin portion of Kern.
 Due to stricter curtailment thresholds and to encourage participation, enhanced incentives will be provided for eligible participants in those counties.
 In addition, as part of its requirements under Assembly Bill 617 (AB 617) to implement additional measures to reduce air pollution in disadvantaged communities, the District is providing enhanced incentives to participants who have residences located in the AB 617 selected Stockton Community and have access to piped natural gas.
 To verify if your residence is within the AB 617 Stockton Community boundaries, please visit the District's AB 617 Stockton community website.

 The eligible incentive amount is based on the physical address, or device address, of the old wood-burning device that will be replaced through the program, and whether the residential property is in an area that has access to piped natural gas.